The chromatic number of finite projective spaces: Introduction

-This improves the upper bound $R_2(2; k ) = O(k \log^7 k$) that follows from the more general bound given by Hunter and Pohoata \cite[Theorem 1.4]{Hunter2025}), which was obtained using the breakthrough result of Kelley and Meka \cite{KelleyMeka2023}.\footnote{From the discussion around \cite[Theorem 4.1]{Hunter2025} one can also deduce the upper bound of $O(k \log k)$ on $R_2(2; k)$ but it is not stated explicitly.}
+This improves the upper bound $R_2(2;k)=O(k\log^7 k)$ that follows from the more general bound given by Hunter and Pohoata \cite[Theorem 1.4]{Hunter2025}, which was obtained using the breakthrough result of Kelley and Meka \cite{KelleyMeka2023}.
+Note that from the discussion around \cite[Theorem 4.1]{Hunter2025} one can also deduce the upper bound of $O(k \log k)$ on $R_2(2; k)$, but it is not explicitly stated.

-The paper is organized as follows.
-In Section~\ref{sec:nonbinary} we introduce the general chromatic numbers $\chi_q(t;n)$, establish the basic recursion, and obtain upper bounds on $\chi_q(n)$.
-In Section~\ref{sec:recursion} we focus on the binary case $q=2$, prove the recursion in \Cref{eq:recursion}, and derive \Cref{thm:main}.
+Our paper is organized as follows.
+In Section~\ref{sec:nonbinary} we introduce the general chromatic numbers $\chi_q(t;n)$, establish the basic recursion, and prove the upper bound for $t\ge3$.
+In Section~\ref{sec:recursion} we prove the improved recursion for $t=2$ and derive the upper bounds on $\chi_q(n)$.
 In Section~\ref{sec:lower} we develop the connection to classical multicolor Ramsey numbers for triangles and determine exact values of $\chi_2(n)$ for small $n$.
 In Section~\ref{sec:vsrn} we establish the link to multicolor vector space Ramsey numbers $R_q(t;k)$ and use our bounds on $\chi_q(t;n)$ to improve the lower bounds for $R_q(t;k)$.
 In Section~\ref{sec:conclusion} we discuss future work and related open problems.